opencontainers/distribution-spec/CONTRIBUTING.md

 ## Code of Conduct

-Participation in the Open Container community is governed by [Open Container Code of Conduct][code-of-conduct].
+Participation in the Open Container community is governed by the [OCI Code of Conduct][code-of-conduct].

 ## Meetings